 Use your API key as the value for the

-It is possible to create and name multiple API keys each project.
+pci-proxy-api-keyHTTP header to send PULL requests.
+It is possible to create and name multiple API keys for each project.

 Generate the Basic Authentication HTTP header using:

 API Username / Merchant IDas the basic authentication username value